Map (painting): Description

+Provenance

 The painting was donated by Mr. and Mrs. Robert C. Scull to the Museum of Modern Art in New York City.
 Johns continued to make map paintings through the 1960s, including gray versions in 1962 and 1963, a white map in 1965, and a mural 33 ft wide and 15 ft high for Expo 67 in Montreal.
 Other map paintings by Johns employ encaustic in place of oil paint.